 Note that it would NOT be “natural” to reply if doing so might be “self-incriminatory” as to another crime or as to the person’s family members.

-It is essential that the jury consider ALL of the following in determining if an admission by silence is applicable (ALL):
+It is essential that the jury consider ALL of the following in determining if it is applicable (ALL):

-Note that in certain, selective circumstances a witness’s failure to tell his or her story to authorities may also be admissible to impeach the witness’s testimony although pre-arrest silence is rarely admitted as evidence of admission by silence.
+Note that in certain, selective circumstances a witness’s failure to tell his or her story to authorities may also be admissible to impeach the witness’s testimony.

 NO, once a person is read their Miranda Rights or is taken into custody by authorities, no adverse inference may be drawn from his or her silence.